DiegoFleitas/steam-cleanplay-console/README.md

 # cleanplay-console-dtofo0ea4m

-A web to scan Letterboxd watchlists & find which streaming providers currently offer those movies on the chosen country ...capable of alternative searching 🏴‍☠️

-Forget the headache of sifting through annoying, irrelevant movie recommendations while searching movies on JustWatch

 ## Development

 Vite is used for development and building the front-end application.
 It provides fast development with features like hot module replacement (HMR) and efficient production builds.
 Vite is configured using `vite.config.js` in the project root.
 All requests with the `/api` prefix are forwarded to the back-end Express server during development, using the vite server-proxy configuration